wechuli/python-deepdive/Part 2/Section 08 - Iteration Tools/notes.md

 - **itertools.compress** - it is basically a way of filtering one iterable, using the truthiness of items in another iterable.
 - **itertools.takewhile** - The takewhile function returns an iterator that will yield items while pred(item) is truthy

+### Chaining and Teeing

+#### Chanining Iterables
+This is analogous to sequence concatenation but not the same

+#### Copying Iterators

+Sometimes we need to iterate through the same iterator multiple times, or even in parallel

+We can use `tee` in `itertools`
+- returns independent iterators in a tuple

+## Mapping and Accumulation

+Mapping - applying a callable to each elemtn of an iterable Accumulation -> reducing an iterable down to a single value e.g sum(iterable),min(iterable),max(iterable),reduce(fn,iterable,[initializer])

+#### starmap
+Starmap is very similar to map
+- it unpacks every sub element of the iterable argument, and passes that to the map function
+- useful for mapping a multi-argument function on an iterables of iterables